Testosterone is critical to the maintenance of health and overall quality of life for both men and women.

 This should be compared to testosterone replacement therapy which can increase testosterone levels many times that (300-400%).

 So while they do tend to increase testosterone (technically) the increase doesn’t necessarily meet the expectations of those who use them.

-But there are ways to improve this increase in testosterone and that's by targeting the supplements that you use to YOUR body.
+But there are ways to improve this increase in testosterone and that’s by targeting the supplements that you use for YOUR body.